hargoniX/bachelor/thesis/thesis.typ

 3. It already has partial support on our target platform, L4.Fiasco.

-In this section we aim to give an overview over the important Rust features that we are going to use.
+In this section we aim to give an overview over the important Rust features that we use.
 For a more complete overview of the Rust language refer to #cite("rustbook").

 == Ownership